 Treatment for Stress Fractures in Lakeview, IL

-Stress fractures in Lakeview are incomplete breaks in the bone.
+Stress fractures are incomplete breaks in the bone.
 In our office, we see stress fractures in metatarsals, the long bones of the forefoot.
-Pain and swelling is nearly always on the top of the foot, not the bottom, and usually about an inch behind the base of the toes.
+Pain and swelling are nearly always on the top of the foot, not the bottom, and usually about an inch behind the base of the toes.

 Sometimes a bone stimulator is prescribed to hasten and optimize the healing environment.
 It is common for the fracture to take two to four months to heal.
 If the fracture is not healing, surgery is needed to plate and secure the fracture for healing.
-X-rays are repeated in about four months.
+X-rays are repeated in about 1-3 months.
 Physical therapy is rarely needed.
-But Novacare Physical Therapy has an antigravity treadmill for the serious runner who cannot wait for complete healing of the fracture.